Holographic shear correlators at low temperatures, and quantum $\eta/s$: Acknowledgements

 \section{Acknowledgements}

-We thank R.~Emparan, B. Gouteraux, C.~Herzog, L.~Iliesiu, J. ~Kurchan, V. Niarchos, F. Nitti, D. Ramirez, M.~Rangamani, C. Rosen, C. Supiot, M.~Usatyuk, and D.~Vegh for useful and enjoyable discussions.
+We thank D. Anninos, M. Dafermos, R.~Emparan, G. Fournodaylos, B. Gouteraux, C.~Herzog, L.~Iliesiu, J. ~Kurchan, V. Niarchos, F. Nitti, D. Ramirez, M.~Rangamani, C. Rosen, C. Supiot, G. Turiaci, M.~Usatyuk, and D.~Vegh for useful and enjoyable discussions.
 We especially thank P. Betzios for his participation and contributions in the initial stages of this work.
 We thank R.~Emparan and M.~Rangamani for comments on a draft of the paper.

 S.M. acknowledges the support of the STFC UK grants ST/T000759/1, ST/X000753/1.
 This work was partially supported by the H.F.R.I. call “Basic research Financing (Horizontal support of all Sciences) under the National Recovery and Resilience Plan “Greece 2.0” funded by the European Union --NextGenerationEU (H.F.R.I.
 Project Number: 15384), by the In2p3 grant ``Extreme Dynamics", the ANR grant ``XtremeHolo" (ANR project n.284452), by the H.F.R.I.
 Project Number: 23770 of the H.F.R.I call ``3rd Call for H.F.R.I.'s Research Projects to Support Faculty Members \& Researchers" and the UoC grant number 12030.